tbrowder/LocalTime/README.md

 ===========

 **LocalTime** is a subclass of the Raku **DateTime** class and was created to either add a local timezone abbreviation to a time string or show no timezone information at all if no abbreviation is available.

+This is the default format for `DateTime`:

+    $ say DateTime.new: :2022year;
+    2022-01-01T00:00:00Z

+This is the default format for `LocalTime` with no time zone entry:

+    $ say LocalTime.new: :2022year;
+    2022-01-01T00:00:00 # <== note no trailing 'Z'

+And this is the default format for `LocalTime` with 'CST' entered:

+    $ say LocalTime.new: :2022year, :tz-abbrev('CST');
+    2022-01-01T00:00:00 CST

+Note that the user can enter either '*st' or '*dt' (case insensitive) and the correct form will be used for the time of year.

 Curtently only US abbreviations are available but a future modification will add others (perhaps in other languages also).